StanfordBioinformatics/JsonWf/README.md

 Qsub object properties:
 1) 'directory' sets the working direcory in which the analysis will be executed on the cluster.

-There is limitid support JSON pointers see, as defined in rfc6901 (http://tools.ietf.org/html/rfc6901).
+There is limited support JSON pointers see, as defined in rfc6901 (http://tools.ietf.org/html/rfc6901).
 Currently, only absolute JSON pointers to values within the same document are supported.
 Instead of using pointers, use the resource mechanism described above.

 More documentation coming ...